Evagoras Pallikarides: Third arrest and trial

 On December 18, Evagoras and two other fighters were transporting weapons (a Bren machine gun and two caches of ammunition) for an impending attack, when they encountered a British patrol.
 The two fighters managed to escape but Evagoras was arrested.
 During the investigation it emerged that he had troubled authorities twice in the past, and he was formally accused of participating in EOKA and smuggling illegal ammunition.
 During his trial, on February 25, he confessed to his actions stating "I know you will sentence me to death, but whatever I did, I did as a Greek Cypriot who wants freedom."

 Involvement of the Greek Government

-The next day of the trial, the students of the Paphos High School abstained from their classes and asked Governor John Harding to pardon Evagoras.
+The next day of the trial, the students of Paphos High School stayed away from their classes and asked Governor John Harding to pardon Evagoras.
 News reached the Greek government that immediately took diplomatic action to prevent Evagoras' execution.
 Representatives of the Greek Parliament telegraphed the House of Lords and the United Nations, while Greek citizens and Cyprus church committees requested the intervention of Queen Elizabeth II.
 American politician James G. Fulton was also involved in these attempts.
 However, Harding refused to pardon him.